nixys/nxs-data-anonymizer/README.md

 ##### Job: update stage

-Job described in this section do the following:
+Job described in this section deals with the following:
-- Manual job for `stage`branch
+- Manual job for `stage` branch
 - Download the anonymized dump from s3 bucket and load into `stage` database

 Job sample: